aws-amplify/docs/docs/cli/hosting/hosting.md

 The AWS Amplify Console is a continuous deployment and hosting service for Amplify web apps.
 [Learn more](https://console.amplify.aws).
 </amplify-callout>

 The AWS Amplify Console provides a Git-based workflow for building, deploying, and hosting your Amplify web app — both the frontend and backend — from source control.
-Once you connect a feature branch, all code commits are automatically deployed to an `amplifyapp.com` subdomain or your custom domain. **[Get started >>](https://docs.aws.amazon.com/amplify/latest/userguide/getting-started.html)**
+Once you connect a feature branch, all code commits are automatically deployed to an `amplifyapp.com` subdomain or your custom domain.

 Following are the concepts you would encounter when adding Amplify console as a hosting option for your Amplify app.